Nine crews tackle blaze at north-east building - Evening Express

-A total of nine appliances were sent to the scene on Clark Street, Hopeman, near Elgin, this afternoon.
+A total of nine appliances were sent to the scene on Clark Street, Hopeman, near Elgin, yesterday afternoon.

 A spokesman for the Scottish Fire and Rescue Service said: “We were alerted at 4.20pm on Sunday, June 7 to reports of a fire within a building on Clark Street, Hopeman, Elgin.